-Title Net Expenditure \$ 4 Year Plan Elected Member Priorities 2019-20 Trader Event Sponsorship The provision of financial support to Trader Associations in order to stage events based on the following: Unley Road Traders Association \$10,000 Evening Under the Stars (Feb 20) 40 000 King William Road Traders Association \$10,000 Christmas on King William Road. \$40,000 Fullarton Road Traders Association \$10,000 Fullarton Road Traders Market Goodwood Road Business Association: \$10,000 SALA on Goodwood Road (August 2019) Unley Gourmet Gala and Tour Down Under Staging of the 20th Year of Council's Unley Gourmet Gala and the Tour Down Under \$272,000 events in 2019-20 building on previous years' success.
-The hosting of a TDU Stage is \$273,000 dependent on a stage being granted by SA Tourism Commission.
-2019-20 Community Events Program The delivery of the City of Unley community events program; including events such as \$110,000 Ignite Unley Outdoor Cinema Program (Summer 19/20); Fringe in Unley (Mar 20); Zest ψ110,000 Fest (Oct 2019).
-Active Ageing Delivery of initiatives relating to Council's Age Friendly Strategy endorsed in December 2015 and informed by research undertaken in 2016-17.
-As well as the continuation of existing initiatives, the proposed 2019-20 program includes: Age Friendly Business \$20,000 Recognition Program \$20,000 Forget Me Not Program Active Ageing Alliance Active Ageing Health and Wellbeing Workshop Series Royal Show Traffic Management Support Renewal of a three-year funding agreement that Council has negotiated with Royal Agricultural and Horticulture Society as a contribution towards traffic management costs \$22,000 during the "Show" period.
-All Connections Unley Art Prize The All Connections Unley Art Prize is an initiative included in Council's Public Arts Strategy.
+Title Net Expenditure \$ 4 Year Plan Elected Member Priorities 2019-20 Trader Event Sponsorship The provision of financial support to Trader Associations in order to stage events based on the following: Unley Road Traders Association \$10,000 Evening Under the Stars (Feb 20) King William Road Traders Association \$10,000 Christmas on King William Road.
+Fullarton Road Traders Association \$10,000 Fullarton Road Traders Market Goodwood Road Business Association: \$10,000 SALA on Goodwood Road (August 2019) \$40,000 Unley Gourmet Gala and Tour Down Under Staging of the 20th Year of Council's Unley Gourmet Gala and the Tour Down Under events in 2019-20 building on previous years' success.
+The hosting of a TDU Stage is dependent on a stage being granted by SA Tourism Commission. \$273,000 2019-20 Community Events Program The delivery of the City of Unley community events program; including events such as Ignite Unley Outdoor Cinema Program (Summer 19/20); Fringe in Unley (Mar 20); Zest Fest (Oct 2019). \$110,000 Active Ageing Delivery of initiatives relating to Council's Age Friendly Strategy endorsed in December 2015 and informed by research undertaken in 2016-17.
+As well as the continuation of existing initiatives, the proposed 2019-20 program includes: Unley Legends Series 3 Age Friendly Business Recognition Program Forget Me Not Program Active Ageing Alliance Active Ageing Health and Wellbeing Workshop Series \$20,000 Royal Show Traffic Management Support Renewal of a three-year funding agreement that Council has negotiated with Royal Agricultural and Horticulture Society as a contribution towards traffic management costs during the "Show" period. \$22,000 All Connections Unley Art Prize The All Connections Unley Art Prize is an initiative included in Council's Public Arts Strategy.
 The Community and Culture Committee in August 2016 indicated a desire to further explore sustainable future opportunities for an Unley Art Prize.
-The Art Prize is \$5,000 offered biennially, with a lighter "off year" program focused on arts opportunities for young people to be delivered in 2019-20 at a cost of \$5,000.
-Planning Compliance Office Appointment of a Planning Compliance Officer (2-year contract at 0.8 FTE) to provide an additional service to proactively monitor, manage and efforce planning matters \$67,000 including breaches of planning consents, of the PDI Act and nuisance and litter concerns related to development.
+The Art Prize is offered biennially, with a lighter "off year" program focused on arts opportunities for young people to be delivered in 2019-20 at a cost of \$5,000. \$5,000 Planning Compliance Office Appointment of a Planning Compliance Officer (2-year contract at 0.8 FTE) to provide an addition service to proactively monitor, manage and efforce planning matters including breaches of planning consents, of the PDI Act and nuisance and litter concerns related to development. \$67,000